gruco0002/FluidSolver/README.md

 `Run with powershell`.
 On Linux or MacOS make sure, that the scripts are executable (`chmod u+x download_dependencies.sh`) and launch them inside the dependency folder (the dependency folder should be your current working directory).

+#### Requirements for downloading
+Make sure to have `wget` and `unzip` on UNIX based systems.
+Especially on Mac-OSX wget is not installed by default.
+You can obtain wget for OSX with `brew install wget`.

+For Windows an updated version of `PowerShell` should be sufficient for downloading the dependencies.

 ### Compiling
 Only 64-bit compilation with the C++14 standard is supported.
 The project may work under other conditions but this is not tested.